kaprino-lang/kaprino-vscode/README.md

-# kaprino-lang suuport for VS Code
+# kaprino-lang support for VS Code

-This is a syntax highlight support for kaprino language.
+This is a syntax highlight support for [kaprino language](https://github.com/kaprino-lang/kaprino).

 ## Features